Shoaibahmed-2005/Shoaibahmed-2005/README.md

   at BSA Crescent Institute of Science and Technology
 - 💡 I bridge the gap between experimental AI models and **production-ready solutions**
 - 🔭 Currently building agentic AI systems and data-driven applications
-- 🌱 Always exploring something new — right now it's **LLM fine-tuning & MLOps**
+- 🌱 Always exploring something
 - 🤝 Open to collaborations, internships & interesting problems to solve
 - ⚡ Fun fact: I think in pipelines and dream in dataframes